COLLEGE OF ENGINEERING & SCIENCE

 An absorption column is used to separate out components of a rising gas with the use of a falling liquid to adsorb or react with a component(s) of the gas.
 In our absorption tower, the gas goes in at the bottom of the tower.
 It, along with any impurities it contains, begins to flow to the top.
 As it moves toward the top, the liquid is sprayed into the tower wetting the packing material.
 The wet surfaces and droplets catch impurities in the gas and carry them to the bottom of the tower for collection.
 Students experimentally determine the concentration of the transferred solute in this liquid and compare this data to predictions based on mass transfer theoretical value and also to the solubility limit.

-The distillation column is one of the most common liquid-liquid separation systems used in industry.
+The distillation column is one of the most common liquid-liquid separation systems used in chemical engineering industries.
 Distillation can be used to separate binary or multi-component mixtures.
 The students separate isopropanol from normal propanol in this two-story column.
-Students use the steady state data obtained to calculate the re-boiler and condenser duties.
+Students use the steady-state data obtained to calculate the re-boiler and condenser duties.
 They plot the steady-state temperature profile in the column and estimate the corresponding composition profile in the column.
 They create a McCabe-Thiele diagram for this system and compare the theoretical number of trays needed for this separation to the actual number needed to estimate the overall tray efficiency.

 The tubular reactor is used to react ethyl acetate with sodium hydroxide producing ethanol and sodium acetate.
 The feed materials flow into the tubular reactor where the solution is maintained at a constant temperature.
 Conversion is measured by an in-line conductivity meter.
 An optional Continuously Stirred Reactor is also available.
 The students determine the effect of dissimilar reagent flow rates and the effect of temperature on the reaction kinetics.